 The Board of Trustees recognizes that health services should be made available to all students.
-The Health Service Office, (located in Room B-112 in the Student Center), will provide the services of a registered nurse during scheduled class hours to care for emergency, illness or injury.
+The Health Service Office, (located in Room G-109), will provide the services of a registered nurse during scheduled class hours to care for emergency, illness or injury.
 Parents or next of kin will be notified of any serious illness or accident occurring at Triton College.
 If necessary, the student will be transported to a medical facility by ambulance.
 The cost of treatment shall be the responsibility of the student.

 The following health services will be provided to all: